How to Use Google Search Console (2026)

-What Google Search Console Actually Is
+What Google Search Console Is and Why You Need It

 Google Search Console (GSC) is a free tool from Google that shows you how your website appears in Google Search results.
 Think of it as a report card from Google telling you how your site is performing.